Interviewers should focus on knowledge, not 10 - 10+2 marks

 Why: Setting criteria for interview based on 10, 10+2 marks is baseless because of following reasons:

 - 10/10+2 score do not showcase true skill: Let's be fair, most of Indian educational boards and schools aren't equipped with mandatory equipment for teaching and hence they do not provide students the option to choose their choice of subject/topic.
-For e.g. let's suppose a bright students with keen interest in computer programs got placed in ABC Higher Secondary School.
-But due to the school's lack of enough computers/teachers, he is forced to choose some other subject instead.
+For e.g. let's suppose a bright students with keen interest in computer programs studied in ABC Higher Secondary School.
+But due to the school's lack of enough computers/faculties, he is forced to choose some other subject instead.
 This will most probably shatter his dreams of being the best computer programmer.
-Even if somehow he manages to self learn all about computer programming and becomes a genius, his marks in 10/10+2 will pull him back as it won't showcase his true skill.
+Even if somehow he manages to teach himself all about computer programming and becomes a genius, his marks in 10/10+2 will pull him back as it won't showcase his true skill.

 - Not all educational boards are equal in generosity: If we compare average marks of all students passed from different boards, we will find some boards are too generous, they give away marks like it's free public property and some are too strict, they consider marks as their personal property.
 Hence it's not fair for students from later boards.